google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

     const webpush = require('web-push');

 Now we can start to use the `web-push` module.
-First we need to tell the web-push module about our application server keys (remember they are also known as VAPID keys because that's the name of the spec).
+First we need to tell the `web-push` module about our application server keys.
+(Remember they are also known as VAPID keys because that's the name of the spec.)

     const vapidKeys = {
       publicKey: